lebowm/bedrock-agents-streamlit/README.md

 ### Step 3: Lambda Function Configuration

 - Create a Lambda function (Python 3.12) for the Bedrock agent's action group.
-We will call this Lambda function `PortfolioCreator-actions`.
+We will call this Lambda function `Legalese-actions`.

 ![Create Function](images/create_function.png)